aai-institute/beyond-jupyter/oop-essentials/03-general-principles/README.md

 # SLAP (Single Level of Abstraction Principle)

-The **Single Level of Abstraction Principle** states, that a function should either be low-level function itself (think of a pure procedural code snippet like a for loop) or should only call other (possible low-level) functions.
-One should avoid a mixture of these different levels.
+The **Single Level of Abstraction Principle** (SLAP) states that a function should operate at a single level of abstraction.
+Specifically, a function should either perform a high-level operation by calling other functions or handle low-level operations directly (e.g., loops, conditionals, or simple calculations), but not mix these levels within the same function.

+Adhering to SLAP ensures that functions are cohesive and focused, making them easier to understand and maintain.
+When a function strictly adheres to SLAP, it either orchestrates higher-level processes by delegating tasks to other functions or directly handles low-level details.
+This separation allows developers to comprehend the function's purpose quickly, without being distracted by unrelated details, which can increase the readability a lot.

 # Extreme Programming (XP)